ALib C++ Library

 • ALIB_EXTERNAL_LIBS

-In addition, the following non-cached variable is an input variable which may be set prior to invoking the script:
+In addition, the following non-cached variable is an input variable which may be set before invoking the script:

 • ALIB_COMPILER_FEATURES